Krakow at a glance

 - Important information

-Population 755,546 Languages Polish Currency Polish Zloty Visa Information No visa required for EU citizens
+Population 755,546 Languages Polish Currency Polish Zloty Visa Information No visa required for UK citizens

 - Average temperatures